Building Nonprofit Leadership

 I recently completed a year long project with Community Action Partnership of Lancaster and Saunders County, overseeing their Healthy Food Access grant.
 You can read more about this project and my role here.

 In addition, I am the board chair of the Southern Heights Food Forest, a local nonprofit focused on food growing education.
 In this role, I have raised funds, organized events, and helped with program management.
-I served previously on the Open Harvest Board of Directors, and have volunteered for many organizations.
-I have completed coursework to be a facilitator.
-Finally, I’m an avid vegetable gardener, cook, and traveler.
+I have volunteered for many organizations in the community and am an experienced facilitator.
+In my free time, I enjoy vegetable gardening, cooking, and traveling.